ErikRutyna/SPX-Strategy-Testing/README.md

 Results can be found in summarized documents known as The Gourd-erly Report.
 A link to a Google Drive folder containing all issues of it can be found here: https://drive.google.com/drive/folders/1QUgbOwqzQCd_tf0cLnDw_wBv4wM-ejt-?usp=sharing

+There is one released issue of the Gourd-erly Report, as well as one W.I.P. issue.

+Released
+Summer 2021 - A historical look back on selling spreads on SPX

+W.I.P.
+Fall 2021 - Revisiting selling spreads on SPX, M2W Strategies, Predictive Ranges of SPX, Early Morning IF Analysis Winter 2021 - Entropy: An Investment that "cannot go tits up"

 # Contact Information
 If you have any questions/comments/concerns regarding this code and/or the information presented in the results, please reach out to myself, Erik Rutyna via email at gourdcapital@gmail.com.